IT4100 - File Systems and Storage Technologies

 There are several links and other readings given throughout the course.

-You may use the computers in the general lab area in the Smith Computer Center.
+Each student should have their own laptop, but you may use the computers in the general lab area in the Smith Computer Center.
 There will also be lab assistants in these labs.
 You will also have access to virtual machines to complete most of the tasks.

 This course has an accompanying website.
 You are responsible for announcements, the schedule, and other resources posted on the website.
 Assignments and grades will be managed using Canvas, which requires a valid Dixie username and password.
 The course website is accessible at http://cit.cs.dixie.edu/courses/.